-IMPORTANT: The Embassy is extending Notarial Services and Legalization of Documents by appointment only, until further notice.
-Walk-in applicants will not be entertained.
+IMPORTANT: The Embassy is extending Notarial Services and Legalization of Documents by appointment only, kindly send an email to firstname.lastname@example.org and wait for further instructions.
 Please click on our latest advisory here for more information on how to secure an appointment before visiting the Embassy.

 Beginning 15 June 2019, we will no longer physically affix red satin ribbons to documents brought to the Embassy for legalization, or more commonly known as “red ribbon”.
 The documents will continue to bear the round gold seal embossed with the Embassy’s dry seal, which will now be affixed to the upper left corner of the documents and bound through with an eyelet.
 The Embassy notes that this change is only in appearance of such documents and will be implemented by all Department of Foreign Affairs Consular Offices and Foreign Service Posts.
 Although the above services are more commonly known as “red ribbon”, the non-use of the red satin ribbon has no effect on the validity of the legalized document.